K-9 Program

 • All dogs are trained to detect quagga mussels, firearms and associated odors.

-• Depending upon their deployment locations, individual teams are trained in:
+• Depending upon their deployment locations, individual teams may be trained to detect bear, bear gallbladders, deer, fish, elk, abalone and/or waterfowl.

 K-9 Unit Sponsorship and Funding